WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/b.md

 ## between

-Use *between* while referring to two or more distinct things.
+Use *between* when referring to two or more distinct things.

 **Example**
 [tip] **Recommended:** These are the main differences between WordPress.com and WordPress. [/tip]